-Typically the most suitable machine within the JD Edwards EnterpriseOne architecture is the Deployment Server, although the Management Console can be installed on any server that meets the Minimum Technical Requirements (MTRs) of the Deployment Server (for details refer to Section 5.1, "Accessing the Minimum Technical Requirements (Certifications)" in this guide).
+Typically the most suitable machine within the JD Edwards EnterpriseOne architecture is the Deployment Server, although the Management Console can be installed on any server that meets the JD Edwards EnterpriseOne Certifications (MTRs) of the Deployment Server (for details refer to Section 3.1, "Accessing the Certifications (Minimum Technical Requirements)" in this guide).
 The Management Console uses an integrated J2EE application container to host the application.

-The installation of the Management Console does not require application server products such as Oracle Application Server (OAS) or WebSphere Application Server (WAS).
+The installation of the Management Console does not require application server products such as WebLogic Server (WLS) or WebSphere Application Server (WAS).
 The Management Console is installed as a Microsoft Windows service.
 Updates to the Management Console are performed using the Management Console web application itself.

 Optionally, the Management Console can be configured to use the secure protocols of HTTPS/SSL.